rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 You could say that the web is quite a volatile environment.
 Users have different systems, different configurations, different browsers, plugins, etc. I would argue web3 is an even more volatile environment.
 On top of different systems and configurations, there's a wide variety of wallet providers and an even bigger variety of tokens held in these wallets.

 One of the most powerful abilities you can give yourself and your team is being able to browse an application as any user.
-For Endgame we set up the mock connector in a way to allow us to do precisely this.
+For [Endgame](https://endgame.021.gg/) we set up the mock connector in a way to allow us to do precisely this.

-We expose an interface which swaps our production configuration with a configuration leveraging the mock connector, initializing it on an arbitrary account.
-What's more, through this interface we could pass options into the mock connector's `features` configuration to test specific scenarios.
+We expose an interface which swaps our production configuration with a configuration leveraging the mock connector.
+This allows us to initialize a mock connection from any arbitrary account.
+What's more, through this interface we can pass options into the mock connector's `features` configuration to test specific scenarios.
+Scenario's like connection failure, user rejections, etc.

 The goals here are:

-1. Set up a function accepting a private key/address and mock connector `features`.
+1. Set up a function accepting a private key/address and the mock connector's `features` options.
 2. Expose this to the browser in some way.
 The path of least resistance (and least intrusion into the UI) is slapping it onto `window`.
 3. Set up a Playwright fixture which initializes mock connector configuration in test environments.

 ### It swaps the config

-The trick here is realizing that the Wagmi configuration can live inside React too.
+The trick here is having the Wagmi configuration live inside React too.
 Remember how we wrapped it in a `useState()` earlier?
+We can access and expose its setter.

 ```tsx
   const [wagmiConfig] = useState(config); // [!code ++]